radiantearth/stac-spec/json-spec/README.md

 ## Overview

 The core of a SpatioTemporal Asset Catalog (STAC) is set of JSON fields defined by the [STAC json spec](json-spec.md).
-These define an `Item` of a catalog, which can be served up in static or dynamic catalogs.
+These define an `Item` of a catalog, which can stand as independent entities to be indexed and browsed or returned in search results.

 ## In this directory